 D&I disconnect in EU policymaking — A Perspective

 Those who have worked in the EU Bubble for many years know that the D&I disconnect in policymaking is not just today’s reality; that's “just how things have always been done here”.
-In this town, putting people, not the economy, at the centre of policymaking will get you a “Say what?!” reaction.
+In this town, putting people and not just the economy, at the centre of policymaking will get you a “Say what?!” reaction.

 This is the town where EU institutions, advocacy organisations, think tanks, researchers, and others work together to make policies that affect Europeans' lived experiences and whose work (regulations) the rest of the world follows.
-In the midst of the enormous work Brussels-ites do, we have somehow missed a glaring disconnect in the policy-making process—if and how a wide range of people’s lived experiences are considered.
+In the midst of the enormous work Brussels folks do, we have somehow missed a glaring disconnect in the policy-making workspaces—if and how a wide range of people’s lived experiences are considered.

 If we bridge this disconnect, it could lead to a more people-centered approach to delivering the EU’s value, one that a layperson can recognise.